Şehzade Mehmed Ertuğrul: Life in exile

 When his father left Turkey on 17 November 1922, he only took Ertuğrul and a small number of Palace officials with him.
 The other members of the family, including his mother, later joined them in Sanremo in 1924.
 He and his mother were assigned one floor in his father's villa.
-After his father's death in 1926, Ertuğrul, who was then fourteen years old, left his mother, and went to live with elder half-sister, Sabiha Sultan.
+After his father's death in 1926, Ertuğrul, who was then fourteen years old, left his mother, and went to live with his elder half-sister, Sabiha Sultan.

-His mother meanwhile went to Egypt, married a Turk there, and then taking the advantage of the law allowing the widows of the sultans to return to Turkey, moved back to Istanbul, and settled in the mansion in Çengelköy, which she jointly owned.
+His mother meanwhile went to Egypt, married a Turk there, and then taking advantage of the law allowing the widows of the sultans to return to Turkey, moved back to Istanbul, and settled in the mansion in Çengelköy, which she jointly owned.
 Ertuğrul always refused to accept his mother's second marriage, and never saw her again.
 He was then enrolled in a boarding school in Grasse, where he studied for several years.

 Death

 Ertuğrul died at the age of thirty-one at Cairo, Egypt on 2 July 1944.
-He had fallen sick during a tennis match, and died few hours later of an unidentified illness.
-He was buried in the mausoleum of Abbas Hilmi Pasa, Cairo.
+He had fallen sick during a tennis match, and died a few hours later of an unidentified illness.
+He was buried in the mausoleum of Abbas Hilmi Pasa, in Cairo.
 His death devastated his mother, who fell into depression and never recovered.